SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_transcriptome.md

 Trinity takes a long time to run if you want to have a look at the results, look in ~/annotation_course/course_material/data/dmel/chromosome_4/RNAseq/ the output that will be used later on for the annotation will be Trinity.fasta

+## Closing remarks

-You have now successfully retrieve most data useful to do an annotation!
+You have now successfully perform transcript assemblies.
+You have seen how to perform a genome-guided assembly as well as de-no assembly.